 The Artistry of Canyon Records

-Join Pueblo Grande Museum in October 2016 for the premiere of
+Join Pueblo Grande Museum for the premiere exhibit,

 One World, Many Voices: The Artistry of Canyon Records, a comprehensive photographic, musical, and historical exhibit of a unique record company.
 Founded in 1951, Canyon Records is one of the oldest independent record labels that produces and distributes Native American music.
 Recent recipient of the first Governor’s Arts Awards for Small Business, Canyon Records is also one of the oldest cultural institutions in Arizona.

-One World, Many Voices will feature over 40 images of Canyon Records artists, including R. Carlos Nakai, Tony Duncan, Radmilla Cody, and others, photographed by Robert Doyle, president of the company.
+One World, Many Voices features over 40 images of Canyon Records artists, including R. Carlos Nakai, Tony Duncan, Radmilla Cody, and others, photographed by Robert Doyle, president of the company.